-To develop a coordinated response strategy for hazardous spills.
+6.4.9 To develop a coordinated response strategy for hazardous spills.

 The potential for major incidents involving hazardous substances and hazardous wastes, and the effects of such incidents can be minimised by good management, anticipation and proper planning.
 This will require response plans to be prepared at territorial, regional and national levels, and for their coordination to ensure all eventualities are provided for.
+Methods 6.5.13, 6.5.21

-6.4.10 To discourage oil being used as a dust suppressant.
+6.4.10 To prevent waste oil being used as a dust suppressant and provide for the use of safer alternatives.

-In parts of Central Otago, waste oil is used as a dust suppressant on roads.
+In parts of Otago, waste oil has historically been used as a dust suppressant on roads.
 This practice can give rise to environmental contamination as a consequence of heavy metals and other noxious elements within the oil entering the ground in the areas treated, and water bodies where runoff occurs.
-Wind or traffic derived dust can spread the contamination and, depending on the nature of the substances, these can be a hazard to public health. technologies identify lead concentrations to be of greatest concern.
+Wind or traffic derived dust can spread the contamination and, depending on the nature of the substances, these can be a hazard to public health.
+Present technologies identify lead concentrations to be of greatest concern.
+With safer alternatives now more readily available, waste oil must not be applied as a dust suppressant.